Please (U2 song): "Please" and "Where the Streets Have No Name" (Live from Rotterdam)

 This performance was taken from the European première of the PopMart Tour on 18 July 1997 at Feijenoord Stadium, in Rotterdam, Netherlands.
 The middle eight in "Please" featured the drumbeat from "Sunday Bloody Sunday", and the outro, with Bono's falsetto, segued into the opening chords of "Where the Streets Have No Name", which was updated to an almost techno sound.
 The end of the performance included some lyrics from another song from Pop, "The Playboy Mansion".

 "With or Without You" (Live from Edmonton)

 This performance of "With or Without You" was taken from the first leg of the PopMart Tour in June 1997, at Commonwealth Stadium in Edmonton, Canada.

 "Staring at the Sun" (Live from Rotterdam)

 This performance of "Staring at the Sun", played by Bono and the Edge as part of an acoustic set at the PopMart concerts, was a departure from the version on the Pop album.
-It was a more subtle, vocal-oriented version, with only the two guitars and some harmonies during the choruses.
+It was a more subtle, vocal-orientated version, with only the two guitars and some harmonies during the choruses.